The Stepford Scenario

 Information

 Let’s talk a bit about how information works.
 If I write your address on two pieces of paper, it’s the same address.
 The pieces of paper are both physical representations of the same information.
-Two copies of a book contain the same book.
+Similarly, two copies of a book contain the same book.
 You can only copy the representation of the information, you can’t copy the information itself.
 It’s the same information, no matter how many physical things are used to represent it.

 If that’s true, then in the scenario above I have done nothing wrong — in fact, I have done nothing.